You Need The Perfect Logo Design - Here's How

 Now, we’re pretty much perfectionists about everything we do, so you’re probably not very surprised to read that we think your business needs the perfect logo design.

 But we aren’t exaggerating; your logo is going to be stamped everywhere that your brand is, so it’s imperative that it conveys your core message.
 It needs to have personality and attract attention without being too convoluted and busy.
 It needs to have the right colour palette and symbology without being bland, obnoxious, or too vague.
 A lot to think about, right?
-You’re walking a figurative tightrope when you undertake a graphic logo design, and there’s not much of a net below - so if you need a few pointers from our Perth professionals in website and logo design, read on.
+You’re walking a figurative tightrope when you undertake a graphic logo design, and there’s not much of a net below - so if you need a few pointers from our Perth professionals in web design and graphic design, read on.

 Colour psychology and association will play a huge role in how your audience perceive your brand, while increasing brand recognition by up to 80%.
 What message you choose to translate with your colour palette is up to you and the direction of your brand; during the initial design phases, however, we recommend sampling your logo in black and white first.
 When you see the logo colours in greyscale it becomes easier to recognise where colours can drown the message from its true form.
 Put it to the test again when you minimise your image into a smaller space - if the scaled-down version is difficult to interpret, there might be too much going on.

 Red: For passion and energy (Puma, Red Bull, Coca-Cola)